 How we use your data

-Higher Education Funding Council for England (HEFCE), Higher Education Statistics Agency (HESA), Education Funding (EFA) and Skills Funding Agency (SFA)
+Office for Students (OfS), Higher Education Statistics Agency (HESA), and Education and Skills Funding Agency (ESFA)

-The University has a statutory obligation to disclose personal information about you to HEFCE, HESA and EFA/SFA (in the case of further education students) which is then passed to relevant government agencies that require it to carry out their statutory functions in relation to the funding of education.
-Data in your record will be used primarily for statistical analysis which may result in the publication and release of data to other approved users, which may include academic researchers and commercial bodies.
-If you wish to see a print-out of information about you which is held on you, please contact the Student Office.
+The University has a statutory obligation to disclose personal information about you to the OfS, HESA and (in the case of further education and apprenticeship students) ESFA.
+This is then passed to relevant government agencies that require it to carry out their statutory functions in relation to the funding and regulation of education.
+Data in your record will be used primarily for anonymised statistical analysis which may result in the publication and release of data to other approved users, which may include academic researchers and commercial bodies.
+If you wish to see an extract of information which is held on you, please contact the Student Office.
 Further information about how HESA use your data is available from HESA's Collection Notices page.

-On occasion, HEFCE, or agencies acting on its behalf, may ask the University for your contact details for the purposes of administering national surveys (such as the National Student Survey).
-If you would prefer the University not to pass your contact details to HEFCE for this purpose, please inform the Student Office in writing.
+On occasion, the OfS, or agencies acting on its behalf, may ask the University for your contact details for the purposes of administering national surveys (such as the National Student Survey).
+If you would prefer the University not to pass your contact details to the OfS for this purpose, please inform the Student Office in writing.

 If you register for a taught or research programme which is delivered in partnership or is part of a partnership framework with another UK HE provider, we may need to share some limited personal data about you with this partner in order for them to undertake their statutory reporting requirements to HESA.

-For students undertaking programmes funded by the National College for Teaching & Leadership (NCTL), we may also pass your contact details to the NCTL.
-This is to enable the NCTL to contact you regarding QTS (Qualified Teacher Status) awards.
+For students undertaking programmes leading to Qualified Teacher Status (QTS), we may also pass your contact details to the Department for Education (DfS).
+This is to enable the DfS to contact you regarding your QTS award.

 Other Statutory Disclosures